-17.4 Social or Community Requirements
+20.4 Social or Community Requirements

-The Jawoyn people have strong involvement in the planning for the future of the Project.
+The Jawoyn Association has been consulted as part of the planning process for the future of the Project.
 Vista has a good relationship with the Jawoyn.
 Areas of aboriginal significance have been designated, and the mine plan has avoided development in these restricted works areas.